klenartCMU/klenartCMU/FinalProjectPartII.md

 **Methods and Metrics**<br/>

-•	Five-minute, in-person interviews with three Pennsylvania drivers of different ages <br/>
+•	Five- to ten-minute, in-person interviews with three Pennsylvania drivers of different ages <br/>
 •	Notes from these interviews will be analyzed to identify areas improvement to the story and its visualizations

 **Script**<br/>